By Brittany Mihalec-Adkins

 If you’d like to pursue a graduate degree to enter the field of public service, there are fellowships for that, too!
-The National Urban Fellows’ Academic & Leadership Development Fellowship is a 14-month degree program that will culminate in a Master’s degree in Public Administration (MPA).
+The National Urban Fellows Program is a 14-month degree program that will culminate in a Master’s degree in Public Administration (MPA).
 The program includes four semesters of full-time coursework and a 9-month mentorship experience with a government agency.
 Upon graduation, fellows are competitive applicants for prestigious positions in government.

 There is also Harvard University’s Zuckerman Fellows Program, which equips people from the fields of medicine, law, and business with funding to pursue a public service degree at the Harvard Graduate School of Education, Harvard School of Public Health, or Harvard Kennedy School.
 This year-long, cohort-based fellowship provides access to one of the top universities in the world, and includes full tuition support and a living stipend.
 Undoubtedly, this fellowship opens doors to positions in government agencies at the local, state and federal level.